 In some instances we may need to seek your consent before processing such data.
 We will always make it clear to you when and why we are seeking your consent.
 A hard copy of the Privacy Notice is available on request.

-City of London Underwriting Agencies Ltd – Company Secretary, 50 Fenchurch Street, London, EC3M 3JY.
+City of London Underwriting Agencies Ltd – Company Secretary, 7th Floor, Corn Exchange, 55 Mark Lane, London, EC3R 7NE.

 We will advise you whether you have the right to cancel the policy and the conditions for exercising these rights prior to conclusion of any insurance policy.
 Where a policy is cancelled, other than during the cooling off period if applicable, we will retain any fees and commission for the full policy period.